SudeepJoshi22/Minor-Project-2023-RISC-V-processor/RIS_Complete_Processor/README.md

-This folder constains simple un-pipelined processor datapath supporting all R-type, I-type and S-type instructions written in Verilog HDL.
+This folder constains an un-pipelined processor datapath supporting all R-type, I-type and S-type instructions written in Verilog HDL.
 Instructions supported are:
 1. ADD
 2. SUB
 3. SLL